2024 Homs offensive: Offensive

 That day, Israeli airstrikes targeted two border crossings with Lebanon, Arida and Jousieh in Al-Qusayr countryside in south-western Homs, which were used as weapons transfer hubs for pro-government Hezbollah forces.

 Pro-government forces moved "large reinforcements" near Homs city that day and into the night of 7 December 2024.

 On 7 December 2024, HTS-led rebels had reached the outskirts of Homs city amid heavy fighting.
 At least seven civilians were killed in airstrikes and artillery fire.
 Hezbollah announced sending 2,000 fighters to Al-Qusayr, but had not yet clashed with rebel forces.
 By afternoon, Reuters reported that rebels entered suburbs of the city from the north and the east.
 By night, rebels took over Homs Central Prison in the northern part of the city, releasing hundreds of detainees.
 Dozens of Hezbollah fighters from the elite Redwan force fled Homs after a decision made by the Syrian army that the city could no longer be defended.

 In a separate event, the US-backed Syrian Free Army advanced in the eastern Homs countryside, opening a new front against the government.
-The rebels captured Palmyra, Al-Sukhnah and the villages of Karyetin and Al-Qaryatayn.
-The rebels also captured the strategically located mountains Mount Gurab and Jabal al-Ghurab.
+The rebels captured Palmyra, Al-Sukhnah and Al-Qaryatayn.
+The rebels also captured the strategically located mountain Jabal al-Ghurab.

 By the early morning of 8 December 2024, the Syrian rebels declared that they had fully captured the city of Homs, effectively cutting Latakia Governorate off from the rest of the country.
 Rebels continued their advance into Homs Governorate and captured Al-Qusayr, after hundreds of Hebzollah fighters crossed back into Lebanon.
 Shortly after, the Israeli Air Force struck one of the Hezbollah convoys at the crossing.
 Some loyalist contingents attempted to retreat to Damascus to continue resistance, only to discover that the capital had already fallen.